noisrucer/Algorithm/README.md

 # Algorithm-Master

-I will a Master of Algorithm.
+I will be a Master of Algorithm.

 I work on BaekJoon Online Judge and LeetCode.